PowerRangerX/CPP_series/References.md

- This is called pass by value and this will just create a copy of the variable and not change the actual varialbe and not change the actual variable passed to it as the function will just create a copy of the given varialbe.

 ```cpp
 int increment(int x);
 ```

+This is called pass by value and this will just create a copy of the variable and not change the actual variable passed to the function as the function will just create a copy of the given variable.

 ```cpp
 #include <iostream>